sreerag2460/FlutterPluginFederated/siprix_voip_sdk/README.md

 - Create BLF/Presence subscriptions and monitor state of remote extension(s)
 - Send and receive text messages
 - Ready to use models for fast and easy UI creating
-- Embedded CallKit support in iOS version of plugin
+- Embedded PushKit+CallKit support in iOS version of plugin

 ## Usage